zperk13/toolbox/README.md

 	- zip a folder with maximum compression
 - clean
 	- Uninstall unused dependencies
-- d
-	- Open a fuzzy finder of dirs in the current dir, cd into selected one
 - define
 	- Interactive wrapper around Wordnet.
 Dictionary/Thesaurus/etc.
 - duration